algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 ### C. Optional features

-Here are all optional features that we can find in the game after the prototype phase:
+Here are all the optional features that we can find in the game after the prototype phase:

 - teleportation between two spaces
 - add biomes (forest, fields, mountain)